Flock (web browser): Reception

 In December 2007, Flock won the Mashable Open Web Awards for Applications and Widgets and in March 2008, Flock won the South By Southwest Web Award for Community.

 CNET gave the Mac OS X version of Flock 1.0 the title of "Best Mac Software of 2007".
 PC World's Harry McCracken reviewed Flock as his "New Favorite Web Browser".

 In February 2008, AOL announced that it would discontinue support for the Netscape browser, and recommended Flock and Firefox as alternative browsers to its userbase of Netscape 9 users.
 For the Netscape 8 userbase, AOL recommended only the Flock browser to its users.
 In March 2008, Flock announced that they had seen "nearly 3 million downloads" and a 135% increase in active users in the first two months of 2008.
 They also announced "more than 70 percent of Flock users making it their default browser of choice".

 In May 2008, Flock won the Social Networking category of the Webby Awards.
 Flock was nominated for this award along with Facebook, Bebo and Ning.

 When Flock's discontinuation was announced in April 2011, reviewer Joey Sneddon of OMG!
-Ubuntu! offered the analysis: "Whether this was down to poor implementation design wise (one needs only glance at 'Rockmelt' for an example of a social browser done right) or just general apathy towards having alerts from twitter, flickr, facebook, digg et al. in your face all of the time is moot: Flock has flocked off and for all its innovation it never quite lived up to its own hype."
+Ubuntu! offered some analysis: "Whether this was down to poor implementation design wise (one needs only glance at 'Rockmelt' for an example of a social browser done right) or just general apathy towards having alerts from twitter, flickr, facebook, digg et al. in your face all of the time is moot: Flock has flocked off and for all its innovation it never quite lived up to its own hype."